 In just over two weeks myself, my daughter and my mother fly out to move half way across the world.
 My newly discovered family are collecting us from the airport in Calgary.
 They have offered for us to stay with them and will assist us in getting started.
 I count my blessings for amazing people in my life yet again.
 The dogs will follow soon after at the beginning of June.
 They are flying in to Vancouver so we plan to rent an RV and take a scenic drive over the Rockies to collect them (they have to fly to Vancouver because Dr Gonzo is a brachycephalic aka flat nosed dog and there is no direct way to get him to Calgary).
 So I have decided to make an adventure and road trip out of it.

 Through all this my heart will never heal completely, truly embracing life has enabled me to move forward and grow stronger.
 I now have new dreams now and new hopes.
 I believe I can be happy again and I can teach my daughter in turn to make her own happiness.
 I cannot wait to be free again.
 The freedom I once felt galloping across a field on a horse as a child.
 The wind in my hair and adventure in front of me.
 The freedom to roam into the world and pursue my truth.
 Freedom from anxiety and unnatural fear that has weighed me down for too long.
 Freedom to raise my daughter the way I wanted to raise her.
-Freedom to love deeply and share my words with the world.
+Freedom to love deeply and share my words with the world in faith.

 I have new purpose and I have new dreams, however one remains the same.
 I will watch my daughter play on the grass.
 I will watch her run toward the water.
 I will smile my forever bittersweet smile as I watch her laugh joyful and free.
-I will thank the Universe for leading me this far and for the adventure yet to come.
+I will thank my Father for leading me this far and for the adventure yet to come.
 I will breathe in the fresh air and be completely at peace, knowing that I am truly living and building a future despite the past.
 I will close my eyes and feel the wind on my face.
 And as I open my eyes and look up at the snow capped mountains I will whisper “Our dream came true” before I turn, a tear running down my cheek, and walk back into our lake house.